gofynd/fdk-client-golang/documentation/APPLICATION.md

 | body |  UpdateCartShipmentRequest | "Request body"

-Shipment break up item wise with delivery date.
-Actual                      delivery will be during given dates only.
-Items will be                      delivered in group of shipments created.
-Update the shipment                      type and quantity as per customer preference for store pick up or home delivery
+Use this API to update the delivery type and quantity as per customer's preference for either store pick-up or home-delivery.

 *Success Response:*

-OK
+Success.
+Returns delivery promise along with shipment details and price breakup.
+Refer `CartShipmentsResponse` for more details.

 Schema: `CartShipmentsResponse`